15 Oddest Events at Maine Festivals

 Moxie is a soda that made history in Maine, first as a medicinal treatment and then taking the early 1900s by storm.

 The taste is questionable but cherished among Mainers.
-The Lisbon Falls Moxie Festival celebrates everything about the famed carbonated cough syrup (did I say that??).
+The Lisbon Falls Moxie Festival, usually held the second weekend in July, celebrates everything about the famed carbonated cough syrup (did I say that??).

 One of the most popular contests is Moxie chugging, where competitors must down as many drinks as possible in two minutes.

-In no related way, there’s also a Chicken Chuckin’ Contest, and this kid went viral in 2023.
+In 2023, there was also a Chicken Chuckin’ Contest, and this kid went viral for it.
 We hope Major League Baseball is watching.

 Damariscotta Pumpkinfest & Regatta